Using your programmers efficiently

 If you are out of the home all day, don’t leave the heating or hot water on as this is a waste of energy and will just cost you more on your fuel bills.
 Set your programmer to come on when you are in during the day or due to return.

-These documents explain in more detail how to use your mechanical and digital programmer.
+You can download these documents which explain in more detail how to use your mechanical and digital programmer:

 How to use your storage heaters